opendocsg/opendoc-supreme-court-judgements/2019_SGCA_36/report.md

 ## Facts

 6       The background facts of this appeal are straightforward and not in dispute.
-The appellant, Far East Square Pte Ltd (“Far East”), is the developer of an integrated commercial and residential development at Yio Chu Kang/Seletar Road (the “Project”).[\[note: 1\]](#Ftn_1) The respondent, Yau Lee Construction (Singapore) Pte Ltd (“Yau Lee”) was engaged as the main contractor for the Project.
-Yau Lee’s engagement was pursuant to a Letter of Award dated 29 November 2010, which incorporated with amendments the SIA Form of Contract (the “Contract”).[\[note: 2\]](#Ftn_2)
+The appellant, Far East Square Pte Ltd (“Far East”), is the developer of an integrated commercial and residential development at Yio Chu Kang/Seletar Road (the “Project”).[^1] The respondent, Yau Lee Construction (Singapore) Pte Ltd (“Yau Lee”) was engaged as the main contractor for the Project.
+Yau Lee’s engagement was pursuant to a Letter of Award dated 29 November 2010, which incorporated with amendments the SIA Form of Contract (the “Contract”).[^2]

-7       The final phase of the works for the Project was completed on 6 May 2014.[\[note: 3\]](#Ftn_3) The maintenance period for the works lasted from 6 May 2014 to 5 August 2015.
-Clause 31(11) of the SIA Conditions of Contract provided for the contractor to submit its final claim to the architect of the Project (the “Architect”) before the end of the maintenance period.[\[note: 4\]](#Ftn_4) Despite this, Yau Lee submitted 18 payment claims between 16 November 2015 and 23 July 2017 (the “18 payment claims”).
-The Architect issued interim certificates in respect of the 18 payment claims, which were deemed to be Far East’s payment responses under cl 31(3)(c) of the SIA Conditions of Contract.[\[note: 5\]](#Ftn_5)
+7       The final phase of the works for the Project was completed on 6 May 2014.[^3] The maintenance period for the works lasted from 6 May 2014 to 5 August 2015.
+Clause 31(11) of the SIA Conditions of Contract provided for the contractor to submit its final claim to the architect of the Project (the “Architect”) before the end of the maintenance period.[^4] Despite this, Yau Lee submitted 18 payment claims between 16 November 2015 and 23 July 2017 (the “18 payment claims”).
+The Architect issued interim certificates in respect of the 18 payment claims, which were deemed to be Far East’s payment responses under cl 31(3)(c) of the SIA Conditions of Contract.[^5]

-8       On 4 August 2017, the Architect issued the maintenance certificate, which certified that all defects had been notified to Yau Lee and all outstanding works had either been made good or taken into account by way of a separate letter of undertaking (the “Maintenance Certificate”).[\[note: 6\]](#Ftn_6) Notably, the 18 payment claims while issued _after_ the end of the _maintenance period_, were submitted _before_ the Architect issued the _Maintenance Certificate_.
+8       On 4 August 2017, the Architect issued the maintenance certificate, which certified that all defects had been notified to Yau Lee and all outstanding works had either been made good or taken into account by way of a separate letter of undertaking (the “Maintenance Certificate”).[^6] Notably, the 18 payment claims while issued _after_ the end of the _maintenance period_, were submitted _before_ the Architect issued the _Maintenance Certificate_.

-9       On 23 August 2017, Yau Lee submitted a further payment claim; payment claim number 73 (“PC 73”).[\[note: 7\]](#Ftn_7) 13 days later, on 5 September 2017, the Architect issued to Yau Lee a letter described as the final certificate (the “Final Certificate”), certifying the final balance payable from Far East to Yau Lee in the sum of $1,545,776.20.[\[note: 8\]](#Ftn_8) On 12 September 2017, Far East issued a payment response to Yau Lee entitled “Payment Response Reference Number 73 (Final)” (“PR 73”).[\[note: 9\]](#Ftn_9) Yau Lee responded with a letter that same day, stating that they disagreed with the response amount contained in PR 73.[\[note: 10\]](#Ftn_10) Nevertheless, Yau Lee issued an invoice to Far East for the sum stated in PR 73.[\[note: 11\]](#Ftn_11)
+9       On 23 August 2017, Yau Lee submitted a further payment claim; payment claim number 73 (“PC 73”).[^7] 13 days later, on 5 September 2017, the Architect issued to Yau Lee a letter described as the final certificate (the “Final Certificate”), certifying the final balance payable from Far East to Yau Lee in the sum of $1,545,776.20.[^8] On 12 September 2017, Far East issued a payment response to Yau Lee entitled “Payment Response Reference Number 73 (Final)” (“PR 73”).[^9] Yau Lee responded with a letter that same day, stating that they disagreed with the response amount contained in PR 73.[^10] Nevertheless, Yau Lee issued an invoice to Far East for the sum stated in PR 73.[^11]

-10     On 24 October 2017, Yau Lee submitted yet another payment claim; payment claim number 74 (“PC 74”).[\[note: 12\]](#Ftn_12) Far East did not issue a payment response to PC 74.[\[note: 13\]](#Ftn_13) The Architect instead wrote to inform Yau Lee that since the final payment claim had to be submitted before the end of the maintenance period and Yau Lee had failed to do so, it had proceeded to issue the Final Certificate within three months from the issue of the Maintenance Certificate in accordance with cl 31(12)(a) of the SIA Conditions of Contract.[\[note: 14\]](#Ftn_14)
+10     On 24 October 2017, Yau Lee submitted yet another payment claim; payment claim number 74 (“PC 74”).[^12] Far East did not issue a payment response to PC 74.[^13] The Architect instead wrote to inform Yau Lee that since the final payment claim had to be submitted before the end of the maintenance period and Yau Lee had failed to do so, it had proceeded to issue the Final Certificate within three months from the issue of the Maintenance Certificate in accordance with cl 31(12)(a) of the SIA Conditions of Contract.[^14]

-11     Despite this letter from the Architect, Yau Lee submitted a further payment claim on 24 November 2017; payment claim number 75 (“PC 75”).[\[note: 15\]](#Ftn_15) Other than the difference in the dates, PC 75 is exactly the same as PC 74.
-The Architect issued a further letter in response stating that there will be no further progress payments after the issuance of the Final Certificate.[\[note: 16\]](#Ftn_16) We should mention that PC 75 is largely similar to PC 73 save for the sums which were paid under PR 73 as well as some reductions in the sums claimed for additional preliminaries and prime costs sum and direct contracts.
+11     Despite this letter from the Architect, Yau Lee submitted a further payment claim on 24 November 2017; payment claim number 75 (“PC 75”).[^15] Other than the difference in the dates, PC 75 is exactly the same as PC 74.
+The Architect issued a further letter in response stating that there will be no further progress payments after the issuance of the Final Certificate.[^16] We should mention that PC 75 is largely similar to PC 73 save for the sums which were paid under PR 73 as well as some reductions in the sums claimed for additional preliminaries and prime costs sum and direct contracts.

-12     On 27 December 2017, Yau Lee lodged adjudication application SOP/AA 406 of 2017 (the “Adjudication Application”) in relation to PC 75.[\[note: 17\]](#Ftn_17) Far East duly filed its adjudication response on 5 January 2018.[\[note: 18\]](#Ftn_18) An adjudication determination was issued on 14 February 2018 (the “Adjudication Determination”) by the adjudicator, Mr Tai Chean Ming (the “Adjudicator”).[\[note: 19\]](#Ftn_19)
+12     On 27 December 2017, Yau Lee lodged adjudication application SOP/AA 406 of 2017 (the “Adjudication Application”) in relation to PC 75.[^17] Far East duly filed its adjudication response on 5 January 2018.[^18] An adjudication determination was issued on 14 February 2018 (the “Adjudication Determination”) by the adjudicator, Mr Tai Chean Ming (the “Adjudicator”).[^19]

-13     In the Adjudication Determination, the Adjudicator found Far East liable to pay Yau Lee the sum of $2,276,284.68.[\[note: 20\]](#Ftn_20) Included in this sum were Yau Lee’s claims for additional preliminaries arising out of prolongations to the works, which were partially allowed by the Adjudicator.[\[note: 21\]](#Ftn_21) It should also be noted that the Adjudicator first examined Far East’s objection that PC 75 was submitted after the issuance of the final payment claim and/or the Final Certificate and was therefore invalid for failing to comply with the SIA Conditions of Contract and s 10(2)(_a_) of the SOPA.[\[note: 22\]](#Ftn_22) However, the Adjudicator agreed with Yau Lee and held that because Far East had not raised this objection in a payment response, he was “prohibited” from considering the objection pursuant to s 15(3) of the SOPA.[\[note: 23\]](#Ftn_23) In this regard, the Adjudicator considered himself bound by our decision in _Audi Construction_.[\[note: 24\]](#Ftn_24)
+13     In the Adjudication Determination, the Adjudicator found Far East liable to pay Yau Lee the sum of $2,276,284.68.[^20] Included in this sum were Yau Lee’s claims for additional preliminaries arising out of prolongations to the works, which were partially allowed by the Adjudicator.[^21] It should also be noted that the Adjudicator first examined Far East’s objection that PC 75 was submitted after the issuance of the final payment claim and/or the Final Certificate and was therefore invalid for failing to comply with the SIA Conditions of Contract and s 10(2)(_a_) of the SOPA.[^22] However, the Adjudicator agreed with Yau Lee and held that because Far East had not raised this objection in a payment response, he was “prohibited” from considering the objection pursuant to s 15(3) of the SOPA.[^23] In this regard, the Adjudicator considered himself bound by our decision in _Audi Construction_.[^24]

 14     Yau Lee subsequently filed Originating Summons No 258 of 2018 to enforce the Adjudication Determination.
 In response, Far East filed Summons No 1455 of 2018 for the Adjudication Determination to be set aside.

 ## Decision below

 15     Far East’s primary argument in the court below was that PC 75 was invalid as the SIA Conditions of Contract did not allow Yau Lee to submit further payment claims after the final payment claim and/or after the Final Certificate had been issued by the Architect.
-Therefore, the Adjudicator lacked jurisdiction as PC 75 did not fall within the purview of the SOPA, and accordingly the Adjudication Determination had to be set aside.[\[note: 25\]](#Ftn_25)
+Therefore, the Adjudicator lacked jurisdiction as PC 75 did not fall within the purview of the SOPA, and accordingly the Adjudication Determination had to be set aside.[^25]

-16     The Judge relied on _Audi Construction_ and found that Far East was estopped from challenging the validity of PC 75 given that it had not raised its objection to PC 75 in a payment response.[\[note: 26\]](#Ftn_26) The Judge expressly rejected Far East’s argument that a respondent is not obligated to file a payment response if the payment claim is invalid because it falls outside the SOPA from the outset.
-He did so on the basis of his understanding that we had, in _Audi Construction_, stated that the duty to speak arises in relation to _any_ jurisdictional objection to a payment claim.[\[note: 27\]](#Ftn_27)
+16     The Judge relied on _Audi Construction_ and found that Far East was estopped from challenging the validity of PC 75 given that it had not raised its objection to PC 75 in a payment response.[^26] The Judge expressly rejected Far East’s argument that a respondent is not obligated to file a payment response if the payment claim is invalid because it falls outside the SOPA from the outset.
+He did so on the basis of his understanding that we had, in _Audi Construction_, stated that the duty to speak arises in relation to _any_ jurisdictional objection to a payment claim.[^27]

 17     In any event, the Judge found PC 75 to be a valid payment claim.
 He stated that Far East and the Architect were not entitled to unilaterally treat PC 73 as the final payment claim and to issue a final certificate on that basis; thereby preventing any further payment claims from being submitted thereafter.
-The Judge held that to allow otherwise would result in injustice to the contractor who may have intended to include other heads of claim if the payment claim in question were to be treated as the final payment claim.[\[note: 28\]](#Ftn_28) The Judge also found that pursuant to s 10(4) of the SOPA, Yau Lee would be entitled to submit PC 75 even if PC 73 were deemed to be its final payment claim, on the basis that PC 75 was essentially a repeat of PC 73 which had not yet been adjudicated upon.[\[note: 29\]](#Ftn_29)
+The Judge held that to allow otherwise would result in injustice to the contractor who may have intended to include other heads of claim if the payment claim in question were to be treated as the final payment claim.[^28] The Judge also found that pursuant to s 10(4) of the SOPA, Yau Lee would be entitled to submit PC 75 even if PC 73 were deemed to be its final payment claim, on the basis that PC 75 was essentially a repeat of PC 73 which had not yet been adjudicated upon.[^29]

 18     For completeness, we note that Far East had also raised two other arguments in relation to: (a) whether the Adjudication Application was made within the applicable timelines; and (b) whether the Adjudicator had exceeded his jurisdiction by allowing Yau Lee’s claim for additional preliminaries arising from prolongation.
 Both of these arguments were rejected by the Judge.
 However, since we did not have to refer to these two arguments in our brief oral grounds in allowing this appeal, it is no longer necessary to address them.